 In June 2009, the FASB issued SFAS No. 167, Amendments to FASB Interpretation No.46(R).
-SFAS No. 167 amends FASB Interpretation No. 46 (Revised December 2003), Consolidation of Variable interest entities - an interpretation of ARB No.51 to require an enterprise to perform an analysis to determine whether the enterprise's is the primary beneficiary of a variable interest entity; to eliminate a quantitative approach previously required for determining primary beneficiary of a variable interest entity; to add an additional reconsideration event for determining whether an entity is a variable interest entity when any changes in facts and circumstances occur such that holders of the entity investments at risk, as a group, lose the power from voting rights or similar rights of those investments to direct the activities of the entity that most significantly impact the entity's economic performance; and to require enhanced disclosures that will provide users of financial statements with more transparent information about the enterprises involvement in a variable interest entity.
-This Statement shall be effective as of the beginning of each reporting entity's first annual reporting period that begins after November 15, 2009, for interim periods within that first annual reporting period, and for interim and annual reporting periods thereafter.
-Management is currently evaluating the potential impact of SFAS No. 167 on the Group's interim condensed consolidated financial statements.
+SFAS No. 167 amends FASB Interpretation No. 46 (Revised December 2003), Consolidation of Variable interest entities - an interpretation of ARB No.51 (not yet included into Codification), which will become effective for the Group on January 1, 2010.
+This Standard requires the Group to perform an analysis to determine whether the Group's variable interest or interests give it a controlling financial interest in a variable interest entity.
+The Group is also required to assess whether it has an implicit financial responsibility to ensure that the variable interest entity operates as designed when determining whether it has the power to direct the activities of the variable interest entity that most significantly impact the entity's economic performance.
+It is expected that the adoption of these Statement will have no material effect on the Group's results of operations, financial position or liquidity.
+Management is currently evaluating the potential impact of SFAS No. 167 on the Group's consolidated financial statements.